tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_raml.md

 	View the file in your web browser.
 Note that if the file doesn't load in Chrome, open it in Firefox.
 Chrome tends to block local JavaScript for security reasons.

+	{: .tip}
-	{{tip}}Here's a <a href="http://idratherbewriting.com.com/files/restapicourse/raml/specific.html">sample RAML API Console output</a> that integrates the weather.raml file.
-Here's a <a href="http://idratherbewriting.com.com/files/restapicourse/raml/examples/weather.raml">generic RAML API Console</a> that allows you to insert your own RAML spec code." %}
+Here's a <a href="http://idratherbewriting.com.com/files/restapicourse/raml/specific.html">sample RAML API Console output</a> that integrates the weather.raml file.
+Here's a <a href="http://idratherbewriting.com.com/files/restapicourse/raml/examples/weather.raml">generic RAML API Console</a> that allows you to insert your own RAML spec code.

 ## Deliver doc through the RAML2HTML Utility